 Dr. Shaoting Lin holds the position of Assistant Professor in the Department of Mechanical Engineering at Michigan State University.
 He earned his Ph.D. degree (2019) at MIT and got his M.S. degree (2013) and B.S. degree (2010) at Tsinghua University.
 Dr. Lin has been focused on fundamental problems associated with the mechanical failures of soft materials and the longevity of soft machines.
-His research mission is to leverage molecular design and theoretical modeling to develop high-performing soft materials for long-term healthcare, sustainable water harvesting, and energy-saving buildings.
+The research in Lin Research Group at MSU, at the intersection of solid mechanics, polymer science, and advanced manufacturing, aims to understand the processing-structure-property relationships of soft materials, thereby pushing the limit of mechanical and physical properties of soft materials.
+Our mission is to leverage Extreme Soft Materials for developing next-generation technologies including in-situ bioelectronics, sustainable water harvesting, and efficient polymer recycling.
 As the first/co-first author, he published 18 papers in leading journals such as Sci.
 Adv., Nat.
 Commun., Nat.
 Nanotechnol., PNAS, JMPS, including 4 ESI Highly Cited Papers.
-His research work was featured in Nature, MIT News, BBC, Bloomberg, etc. He was the recipient of the Chinese Government Award for Outstanding Self-Financed Students Abroad (2018), the Den Hortog Travel Award in Mechanics (2015), the Kaifeng Scholarship (Top 10 at Tsinghua University, 2008), and the National Scholarship (Top 5% at Tsinghua University, 2007).
+His research work was featured in Nature, MIT News, BBC, Bloomberg, etc. Dr. Lin was the recipient of the Chinese Government Award for Outstanding Self-Financed Students Abroad (2018), the co-founder of the EASF_Young Webinar (2020), the Executive Editorial Board Member of Giant (2022), and the Editor of the ASME Technical Committee of Mechanics of Soft Materials (2023).

 Jiabin Liu (PhD Student, Mechanical Engineering, MSU)